IBM/resilient-java-microservices-with-istio/README.md

   istioctl mixer rule create vote-deployment.default.svc.cluster.local vote-deployment.default.svc.cluster.local -f new_rule.yaml
   ```

-* Verify that the new metric is being collected by going to your Grafana dashboard again.
-The graph on the rightmost should now be populated.
+* Verify that the new metric is being collected by going to your Grafana dashboard via this link `184.xxx.yyy.zzz:30XYZ/dashboard/db/istio-dashboard?var-source=All&var-target=All&var-version=v1&var-version=v2&var-service=vote-deployment`

+* The graph on the rightmost should now be populated.
 ![grafana-new-metric](images/grafana-new-metric.png)

 * Verify that the logs stream has been created and is being populated for requests